marabouboy/FLAME/README.md

 [//]: <For more examples and usage, please refer to the [Wiki].>

 ## Release History
+* 0.1.4
+    * Fixed smaller bugs in GLOW-mode.
 * 0.1.3
     * Fixed smaller bugs
     * Added a [Wiki](https://github.com/marabouboy/FLAME/wiki)